 Our budget allowed for slightly elevated setups from a tech perspective, but you can still manage to create an affordable recording studio from anywhere.
 We have another blog post all about remote podcasting tips from Adam!

 Before each interview, Adam does a tech check via Zoom to ensure everyone’s setup is good to go.
 He said you want to interact with your guest over Zoom, FaceTime, or Google Hangouts to try and recreate the energy of an in-person conversation.
-This helps the guest feel more comfortable, but it also helps us get the best sound in a remote situation as possible.
+This helps the guest feel more comfortable, but it also helps us get the best sound as possible in a remote situation.

-He’ll make sure guests are super close to the microphone, which can be the difference between outstanding and ‘meh’ audio quality.
+Adam makes sure guests are super close to the microphone, which can be the difference between outstanding and “meh” audio quality.
 It was also super important to make sure everyone was set up to record audio separately because it gave us more control over editing.
-If only one person records, the audio ends up being less polished for ‘internet audio.’
+If only one person records, the audio ends up being less polished for “internet audio.”

 The technical set up is the most significant variable when podcasting remotely.
 After recording several episodes, Adam said technical road bumps are bound to happen.
 That’s why we try to compensate by setting up those backup recordings for every participant and building in redundancies.